 When in school and college, I spent so much of my time doing deep work.
 I didn’t have as many distractions and I had to master many new and difficult concepts all the time.
 So that’s how it was.

 Today, my work life is different.
-I find that I keep jumping from one task to the other.
-The nature of my work, (which is mostly done online), meetings, meeting requests, online distractions, notifications, gadgets and phone messages are just some of the reasons, I find it hard to do deep work.
+The nature of my work, (which is mostly done online), meetings, meeting requests, online distractions, notifications, gadgets and phone messages are just some of the reasons, I find it difficult to do deep work.
+But when I do, and I’m in the zone, it’s exhilarating.

 - Work Deeply: This means we prioritize to work deeply.
 It’s not possible to find large blocks of time without distractions.
 So what we need to do is simply commit to deep work, everyday, whatever the circumstances.
 Concentration, will power, habit are all useful tools to encourage us to working deeply.